NHS-NGS/GeL2MDT/INSTALLATION.md

 ### 2) Anaconda

 We recommend running GEL2MDT in a conda environment.
-For instructions about using conda, please see [here](https://docs.anaconda.com/anaconda/install/)
+For instructions about installing conda, please see [here](https://docs.anaconda.com/anaconda/install/)

-You can set up a conda environment called gel2mdt using the commands:
+Once you have conda installed, to can set up a conda environment called gel2mdt use the commands:

     conda create -n gel2mdt python=3.6

+To activate it, use the following:

+    source activate gel2mdt

 ### 3) Clone the GEL2MDT repository: